davidpantelic/base-css/README.md

 # base-css
-Base css style for any of my projects, sass used.
+Base css style for any project, sass used.

 Also, config with basic settings added.